clothing <- read_csv("https://uoepsy.github.io/data/dapr3_mannequin.csv")Identifying grouping structure

 | condition | Whether items are seen on a model or on a white background |

 Thirty participants were presented with a set of pictures of items of clothing, and rated each item how likely they were to buy it.
 Each participant saw 20 items, ranging in price from £5 to £100.
-15 participants saw these items worn by a model, while the other 15 saw the items against a white background.
+15 participants saw these items worn by a model, while the other 15 saw the items hanging against a white background.

-- What grouping variable(s) does this dataset contain?
+What grouping variable(s) does this dataset contain?

 - Which grouping variable(s) contribute reproducible/manipulated/controlled variability?